Skip to content

 items: Optional[List[Item]]

-Of course, you can use also deeply nested structures and ormar will generate it pydantic equivalent you (in a way that exclude loops).
+Of course, you can use also deeply nested structures and ormar will generate it's pydantic equivalent for you (in a way that exclude loops).

 Note how Item model above does not have a reference to Category although in ormar the relation is bidirectional (and ormar.Item has categories field).